When: 4.00pm – 6.00pm, Monday 1st July 2019.

 Winner: Ian Ferguson

-There have been 10 preventable* drowning deaths in Auckland in the year to November 16, 2018, reports Water Safety New Zealand.
+There has been 9 preventable* drowning deaths in Auckland in the year to May 10, 2019, reports Water Safety New Zealand.

 In 2017 22 people died in preventable drowning incidents in Auckland, double that of the 2016 number.
 68% of the drownings in Auckland are males and 23% each from the 15-24 age group and the 65+ age group.